Beta Testing Awards Program - Care Hub

 ⚠️ Cryptocurrency & Financial Risk Acknowledgment

-This is an early-stage startup.
+This is an early-stage startup, and I'm being completely transparent with you.
 Like any grassroots initiative, our future depends on community support, technical success, and sustainable funding.
-While we are deeply committed and have invested significant resources, we cannot guarantee the platform will operate indefinitely.
-The better the app we build together, the more viable this becomes for all of us.
-Your time investment isn't just about testing—it's about co-creating something the cancer community genuinely needs.
+While I'm deeply committed and have invested everything I have into this, I can't guarantee the platform will operate forever.

-• Price volatility and market fluctuations
+• Price volatility and market fluctuations (crypto can swing wildly)

 • Regulatory changes affecting cryptocurrency markets